Sparrow8104/AlgoLens/API_DOCUMENTATION.md

    - ASSUMED: API calls respect Codeforces rate limits (2 req/sec max)
    - ASSUMED: Contest data is cached for 1 hour to avoid hammering Codeforces

-5. **Background Services**
+5. **Background Services (Verified)**
-   - ASSUMED: `CodeforcesSyncService` runs on fixed 1-hour schedule
+   - IMPLEMENTED: `CodeforcesSyncService` runs on a fixed 1-hour schedule, `@Transactional` to update contest status (marking active/inactive contests) and cleaning up finished contests older than 30 days.
-   - ASSUMED: `NotificationDispatcherService` runs every minute via cron
+   - IMPLEMENTED: `NotificationDispatcherService` runs every minute via cron, using Java 21's Virtual Threads to asynchronously dispatch email, SMS, and voice call notifications in parallel.
-   - ASSUMED: Both services are critical and must be monitored for failures

-6. **Notifications via Twilio**
+6. **Notifications via Twilio & Email (Verified)**
-   - ASSUMED: SMS sent only if `phoneVerified=true` and `phoneNumber` is not null
+   - IMPLEMENTED: SMS and Voice calls are sent only if `phoneVerified=true` and `phoneNumber` is not null.
-   - ASSUMED: Voice calls use Twiml format with text-to-speech
-   - ASSUMED: Both SMS and voice calls are sent for contest alerts (dual notification)
+   - IMPLEMENTED: Email, SMS, and Voice calls are dispatched in parallel with isolated try-catch blocks so a failure in one notification method or recipient does not block others.
-   - ASSUMED: OTP stored in Redis with 5-minute TTL (auto-expiry)
+   - IMPLEMENTED: OTP and the pending phone number are stored in Redis with a 5-minute TTL (auto-expiry).

 7. **Groq AI Analysis**
    - ASSUMED: `GroqClient` calls Groq AI API (https://console.groq.com/)